zetavg/chromium-website/site/chromium-os/developer-library/guides/debugging/serial-debugging-howto/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/how-tos-and-troubleshooting
+- - /chromium-os/developer-library/guides
-  - How Tos and Troubleshooting
+  - ChromiumOS > Developer Library > Guides
 page_name: serial-debugging-howto
-title: Chromium OS [serial] Console Debugging HOWTO
+title: ChromiumOS [serial] console debugging HOWTO
 ---

 [TOC]

 ## Introduction

-The kernel team has been working to remove cruft from the Chromium OS kernel configs.
+The kernel team has been working to remove cruft from the ChromiumOS kernel configs.
 Since there are no Chromebooks with a serial port, serial port drivers were removed from the stock configuration, which is a minor inconvenience for those who still do a lot of debugging using the serial port.